 The failure of the Common Fisheries Policy can be summed up by the following fact: Europe has needed to become the world’s largest importer of both frozen and fresh fish products from the rest of the world as European waters – which should be hugely abundant and productive – are now too depleted to satisfy demand.
-The Common Fisheries Policy has somehow managed to result in fishermen, anglers, conservationist and the general public all being deeply unhappy over the state of Europe’s seas, while it simultaneously proving utterly incapable of re-building fish stocks which is the one thing which will resolve the situation.
+The Common Fisheries Policy has left commercial fishermen, anglers, conservationists and the general public all being deeply unhappy over the state of Europe’s seas.
 As Brendan May, the former Chief Executive of the Marine Stewardship Council states:

-Indeed, Iceland has considered applying for EU membership in the past, lodging an application to join in 2009 and then withdrawing it in 2015.
-Losing control of their own fisheries and having to share their fishing quotas with other European nations is seen as a major factor in Iceland continuing to remain outside of the European Union.
-In an interview with the BBC carried out just before Britain’s own EU referendum in June 2016 Iceland’s minister for fisheries and agriculture Gunnar Bragi Sveinsson outlined his reasons for Iceland’s reluctance to join the EU:
+Similarly, Iceland has one of the largest and most profitable fishing industries in the world, utilising many of the same practices as Norway.
+The nation has considered EU membership in the past, lodging an application to join in 2009 and then withdrawing it in 2015, and losing control of their own fisheries and having to share their fishing quotas with other European nations is seen as a major factor in Iceland continuing to remain outside of the European Union.
+In an interview with the BBC carried out just before Britain’s own EU referendum in June 2016 Iceland’s then minister for fisheries and agriculture Gunnar Bragi Sveinsson outlined his reasons for Iceland’s reluctance to join the EU:

 UK Referendum on Membership of the European Union and the CFP

 Main article: Brexit and Britain’s Fisheries